nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/importing-assets.md

 #### Corrupt data found, please verify your installation

-> If you see this error as a Popup, please make sure to retry all steps listed [here](#troubleshooting).
+> If you see this error as a Popup, please make sure to retry all steps listed [here](#troubleshooting) or try cleaning up your local `NanosWorld/Server/Assets/` folder and re-downloading the files from the server.

 #### Game Crash during/after loading a custom map or custom assets